jeriel08/SmartStock-Inventory-IT6-Project/README.md

 - **User Authentication**

   - Secure login system with unique usernames.
-  - Users can update their own account details.
+  - The super administrator creates users but can be managed by the users themselves.

 - **Product Management**